RegCheck: A tool for structured comparisons between study registrations and papers: Accuracy and Validation

 RegCheck's provided judgement of deviations, and deviation information, can additionally be useful for spotting deviations that may have been overlooked.
-However, RegCheck is not intended to replace human judgment.
+However, RegCheck is not intended to replace human judgement.
 Users must apply their own discretion when evaluating registration-paper consistency, and they should be aware that RegCheck can make both false positive errors (cases where RegCheck flags that there is a deviation when there is not a deviation; also keep in mind that very minor deviations may be flagged) and false negative errors (cases where RegCheck flags that there is no deviation when there is a deviation).
-We are currently in the process of assessing when, and how frequently, RegCheck makes these errors, as well as validating RegCheck more broadly.